googlefonts/TachyFont/README.md

 # Generating font data

-# Simple Usage
+# Basic Usage

+- Every font and every revision **MUST** have a separate name.
+- It is highly recommended that a revision number be included in the path.

 - Put all of your fonts under 'src_font/v1' folder initially.
 If you use new version of same font put it under new 'src_font/v2' folder.
 - Make sure you've added `fontTools` into `PYTHONPATH`.
-- Simply double click to `preprocess_all.py` Python 2.7 script and choose `Run in Terminal`.
+- From an Ubuntu GUI, double click to `preprocess_all.py` Python 2.7 script and choose `Run in Terminal`.
-- Alternatively, open a terminal in current folder, then run
+- To preprocess via the command line: cd into the folder with the fonts and run

     `./preprocess_all.py`.
-- You will see
+- When you run the command it will report the identifier to use in your web page; eg,

     `Found |font-path|.
 Use following name in javascript: |font-identifier|`
 - Pass this `|font-identifier|` into your javascript code when asked to specify font name.